-Ways of Thinking: Quantitative Reasoning Core Requirement Company and the Varian Core component title Varies Minimum credit hours 3 Core-specific pre- / co-requisites and/or requirements Should be completed during a student's fi rst 45 credit hours at SLU Core component summary Courses that satisfy the Quantitative Reasoning requirement introduce students to the ubiquity of quantitative data, theories, and applications.
-In these courses, students attain a breadth and depth of mathematical and/or statistical skill sets that allows them to assess quantitative information in order to develop rigorous arguments and communicate reasoned conclusions.
-Core component learning outcomes Students who complete this course will be able to: Demonstrate a breadth and depth of mathematical and/or statistical skills needed to analyze and build quantita models Recognize and understand patterns and arguments found in mathematics and/or statistics Recognize the pervasiveness and myriad forms of mathematics and/or statistics which have aided in human and humane progress Communicate effectively in mathematical and/or statistical ways by forming arguments and conveying results obtained through the application of quantitative tools Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 2, SLO 4 SLO 3 SLO 3 Essential criteria required of all Core components designated as Ways of Thinking: Quantitative Reasoning What instructors must do / teach / assign / require to ensure the integrity of each section University-wide SLO 2, SLO 4 The primary focus of this course must be quantitative reasoning Require students to evaluate quantitative information and evidence, including its representation in forms such as charts, graphs, equations, and/or statistics obtained from data Foster students' development of a significantly broad and deep skill set used in quantitative reasoning (e.g.: basic statistical, probabilistic, and/or mathematical computations) Teach students to accurately explain information presented in mathematical or statistical forms Engage students in the construction, use, and application of mathematical or statistical modeling of numerically based information Require an artifact that demonstrates student achievement of the component outcomes Notes A MATH designated course must be above the level of MATH 1200 Quantitative Ways of Thinking courses must develop students' skills in at least one of three broad areas: The manipulation, understanding, and recognition of patterns of symbols and numbers, which can then be applied to advanced numerical problems and quantitative courses in any area/discipline Statistical analysis and communication and interpretation of that analysis The ability to recognize the ubiquitous nature of numerical evidence and our civic responsibility to evaluate and communicate about numerical evidence within societal, national, and/or global contexts Courses that meet the learning outcomes and essential criteria for this component may be submitted from any department or program
+Ways of Thinking: Quantitative Reasoning Core Requirement T Core component title Varies Minimum credit hours 3 Core-specific pre- / co-requisites and/or requirements Should be completed during a student's fi rst 45 credit hours at SLU Core component summary Courses that satisfy the Quantitative Reasoning requirement introduce students to the ubiquity of quantitative data, theories, and applications.
+In these courses, students attain a breadth and depth of mathematical and/or statistical ski sets that allows them to assess quantitative information in order to develop rigorous arguments and communicate reasoned conclusions.
+Core component learning outcomes Students who complete this course will be able to: Demonstrate a breadth and depth of mathematical and/or statistical skills needed to analyze and build quant models Recognize and understand patterns and arguments found in mathematics and/or statistics Recognize the pervasiveness and myriad forms of mathematics and/or statistics which have aided in human a humane progress Communicate effectively in mathematical and/or statistical ways by forming arguments and conveying result obtained through the application of quantitative tools Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 2, SLO 4 SLO 3 SLO 3 Essential criteria required of all Core components designated as Ways of Thinking: Quantitative Reasoning What instructors must do / teach / assign / require to ensure the integrity of each section University-wide The primary focus of this course must be quantitative reasoning Require students to evaluate quantitative information and evidence, including its representation in forms such as charts, graphs, equations, and/or statistics obtained from data Foster students' development of a significantly broad and deep skill set used in quantitative reasoning (e.g.: basic statistical, probabilistic, and/or mathematical computations) Teach students to accurately explain information presented in mathematical or statistical forms Engage students in the construction, use, and application of mathematical or statistical modeling of numerically based information Require an artifact that demonstrates student achievement of the component outcomes Notes The manipulation, understanding applied to advanced numerical pt Statistical analysis and communic The ability to recognize the ubique and communicate about numeric bove the level of MATH 1200 is must develop students' skills in at least or g, and recognition of patterns of symbols and roblems and quantitative courses in any are cation and interpretation of that analysis uitous nature of numerical evidence and our cal evidence within societal, national, and/or mes and essential criteria for this componen d numbers, which can then be a/discipline civic responsibility to evaluate r global contexts